T53099-gpu-rendering vs master

 - worker containing the worker files (render nodes)

 - dashboard containing the dashboard (web interface to talk to the server)

-This structure explains also the naming conventions adopted to distinguish the different parts of Flamenco.
-Each folder contains an individual Flask application (except for the worker).
-Server, Manager and Worker exchange JSON formatted messages between each other via a REST API.
-Dashboard connects to the Server only and accepts connections from clients (Browsers).
+This structure explains also the naming conventions adopted to distinguish the different parts of brender.
+Each folder contains an individual Falsk application.
+Server and Worker exchange JSON formatted message between each other via HTTP, using GET or POST methods.
+Dashboard connect to the Server only and accepts connection from clients (Browsers).